-1. Do your research.
+1. Do your research

 Beyond that, there's a lot to think about before starting a business.
 You'll want to consider what type of business (sole proprietorship, limited liability company, corporation, etc.) you're going to start and what effect that will have on you.
 Will you be the sole owner or will it be a joint venture?
 How will this affect your taxes and other infrastructure?
 If these are things you aren't too well versed in, research is essential, and a good place to start is the Internal Revenue Service (IRS).
 They have a comprehensive list of business structures and the tax implications of each to help you in your process.

-2. Write a business plan.
+2. Write a business plan

-This can be a tough task, but don't let this challenge hold you back.
+Now that you have an understanding of what your industry and company structure will entail, it's time to start putting together the information about your business.This can be a tough task, but don't let this challenge hold you back.
 You can start small — choose your business name.
-Once you have that, draft up what you know your business will do, goals you want to accomplish, how you'll market your business and details about your competition (and how you'll address any problems) that you found in your research.
+Once you have that, draft up what you know your business will do, what goals you want to accomplish, how you'll market your business, and details about your competition that you found in your research.
+Don't forget to plan for how you'll address any problems that may arise.

-3. Find your funding.
+3. Find your funding

 Of course, you can always opt to provide your own seed funding, especially if you have the funds readily available or don't have a lot of initial costs for getting started.

 Most startups have many stories of relying on credit cards to make ends meet early on.
 If that's something you're considering doing, there are several smart credit card strategies to get you on your way.
 For example, you can use a credit card's introductory 0 percent interest financing to buy equipment and pay for upfront expenses.